oplS17projects/redesigned-doodle/README.md

-# Redesigned-Doodle
+# redesigned-doodle
-Scott Quinn and Harsh Patel
+Harsh Patel and Scott Quinn
-# Redesigned-Doodle
+# redesigned-doodle

 ### Statement

 We are going to replicate the examples given inside the turtle-examples library.
-It is interesting because it would give a deeper understanding of the turtles library.
+We will prompt the user to choose what they want and with the bress of a button it would be created and they can choose if they would like to save it as a file.
+It is interesting because it would give a deeper understanding of the turtles and GUI library.
 Personally I find it interesting because I enjoyed playing around with the library.
 I hope to learn how this library works.

 ### Analysis
 Explain what approaches from class you will bring to bear on the project.